kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

-In this tutoral, we are going to used linear mixed models implemented in the lme4 R package to estimate the proportion of variance in the dataset that can be attributed to different experimental and biological factors.
-More concretely, we want to estimate what has larger effect on CD14 cell surface expression in human iPSC-derived macrophages - the date when the measurement was made or the cell line from which the cells originated?
+In this tutoral, we are going to use linear mixed models implemented in the lme4 R package to estimate the proportion of variance in a dataset that can be attributed to different experimental and biological factors.
+More concretely, we want to estimate which has larger effect on CD14 cell surface expression in human iPSC-derived macrophages - the date when the measurement was made or the cell line from which the cells originated?

-First, we need to load some packages that are used in the analysis.
+First, we need to load the packages that are used in the analysis.

 ```r
 library("lme4")